Ruhr pocket: Encirclement

-The performance of the U.S. 13th Armored Division was particularly disastrous.
-Two road marches totaling 400 kilometers sufficed for a Combat Command of the 13th Armored to decline to 50% of authorized strength for its Sherman tanks by the time it reached the battle area.
-Completely worn out, the division was immediately thrown into action on 10 April by XVII Airborne Corps commander Matthew Ridgway, who, under pressure from army commander Courtney H. Hodges to speed up operations, ordered it to encircle and "destroy" the German forces.
-The division commander, John B. Wogan, and his subordinates took this order literally.
-Communications between its units rapidly broke down and the division was held up by a stream when it deployed to "destroy" the Germans.
-It failed to reach its objectives in time, and was overtaken by U.S. infantry divisions.
-Wogan was severely wounded by German rifle fire near a roadblock and replaced by John Millikin.

 On 7 April the skies cleared and the IX and XXIX tactical air commands began to pound the remaining German defenders, strafing and bombing German troop concentrations and motorized and horse-drawn columns.
 The Allies were eager to get their hands on all German railway rolling stock and the U.S. pilots were banned from hitting this usual primary target, limiting the extent of Allied bombing operations.
 The rationing of U.S. artillery ammunition had been lifted and U.S. artillery in support of XVI Corps fired 259,061 rounds in 14 days.